 - Use tools like Slack or similar to help employees communicate efficiently.

-- Allocate mentors within your organization to help guide and coach
+- Allocate mentors within your organisation to help guide and coach.

 - Provide all leadership hopefuls with a test to measure their emotional intelligence and offer assistance to develop this further if required.

 - Provide feedback to help them continually improve.